-Article 28 - Requirements for Standard and Specific Products
+Article 29 - Requirements for Standard and Specific Products

 In order to allow an Exchange of Balancing Services, creation of Common Merit Order Lists and adequate liquidity, a standardisation of Balancing products is needed.
-NC EB lists the minimum set of standard characteristics, which define Standard Products for Balancing Capacity and Standard Products for Balancing Energy.
+NC EB lists the minimum set of standard characteristics and additional characteristics, which define Standard Products for Balancing Capacity and Standard Products for Balancing Energy.

 The standard characteristics are a minimum set of product attributes that allow for the activation of products through a Balancing algorithm which uses the relevant Common Merit Order List.
-Besides this, standard characteristics seek to minimise the number of Common Merit Order Lists so as to maximise the participation of all Balancing resources and maximise the liquidity of Balancing Markets while respecting the needs of the TSOs for Balancing the system.